rackerlabs/docs-offerings/docs/api-reference/methods/get-products.rst

    * - products.\ *product*
      - Array
      - An info block that contains details about a specific product.
+   * - products.\ product.\ *name*
+     - String
+     - The name of the product.
+   * - products.\ product.\ *description*
+     - String
+     - The description of the product.
    * - products.\ product.\ *productOfferingPrice*
      - Complex type
      - Provides pricing information specific to a product in an offering through a nested structure.
+   * - products.\ product.\ productOfferingPrice.\ *description*
+     - String
+     - A description of the product offering price.
    * - products.\ product.\ productOfferingPrice.\ *priceDetails*
      - Complex type
      - A collection that provides details specific to pricing for the product.